 “A study published in the International Journal of Information Management found office workers took an average of sixty-four seconds after checking emails to reorient themselves and get back to work.”Nir Eyal

-We know from research that switching tasks drains our brain’s energy, so it’s best to do it as infrequently as you can.
+We know from research that switching tasks drain our brain’s energy, so it’s best to do it as infrequently as you can.

-So let’s look at some more solutions that you can use to tame your inbox.
+So let’s look at some email management tips that freelancers can use to manage their inboxes.

 1. Batch your replies